VivekVijayan22/Festive_Sales_Campaign_Analytics/README.md

 3. Insights are intended to inform future promotional strategies and resource allocation.
 # Data Model
 ![Data Model](Sales_Data_model.png)

-## Limitations and Challenges

-One significant limitation encountered during the analysis is related to the handling of promotions with the 'BOGOF' (Buy One Get One Free) promotion type.
-The dataset does not accurately account for the quantity of the free item provided as part of the promotion.
-This limitation may lead to some discrepancies or misunderstandings in the analysis, particularly when evaluating the effectiveness of 'BOGOF' promotions and comparing them with other promotion types.

 ## Results and Insights